JadeWatson/JadeWatson/README.md

 - 👋 Hi, I’m @JadeWatson
 - 👀 I’m interested in Sports
 - 🌱 I’m currently in Applied Math Engineering
-- 💞️ I’m looking to collaborate on compuatational neural networks
 - 📫 How to reach me 16jw73@queensu.ca

 <!---